136MasterNR/Battles-of-Batch/README.md

 **It is not recommended to launch in the new Windows Terminal as it changes a lot of text display features.
 This was made specifically for Command Line!**

+If you download the project directly from the Source Code, make sure to run the file [fixGitHub.ps1](fixGitHub.ps1) in order to convert all the files' EOF from Unix to Windows.
+The game will not run properly otherwise.
+Please note that the Source Code contains untested files, it's recommended to use a release instead.

 This project uses [ANSI](https://www.robvanderwoude.com/ansi.php) as a text formatter.
 It's used to manage displayed text and colors on the console.
 It's required for almost any display-related feature to work as intended.

-Please note that downloading the game from the source code is not recommended because it contains features which are not yet finished or tested out.
-Additionally, github changes the file text format such as the EOL which can most likely cause the scripts to break in many ways, to the point that it can be dangerous.
-Please consider downloading by using a release instead!

 # About
 ### Contact (#1.0)
-  - **Social Media**: [Reddit](https://www.reddit.com/r/BattlesOfBatch/) (for Community & Support)
+  - **Social Media**: [Reddit](https://www.reddit.com/r/BattlesOfBatch/) \(for Community & Support\)
 ### Copyright (#1.1)
   - **Read**: [Copyright](copyright.txt)
   - **Read**: [License](license.txt)